Japanese Patterns of Design

 Special Assorted Sashimi

-This is truly the special assorted Sashimi you ever get.
+This is truly the most special assorted Sashimi you ever get.
 Our dear friend invited us for another round of great deals after Aburi.
-You can’t beat the price nor the quality of this assorted Sashimi.
+You can’t beat the price or the quality of this assorted Sashimi.

 It’s best suited for some celebration as the presentation adds a festive mood and the taste you would never be disappointed.